 “You gain strength, courage and confidence by every experience in which you really stop to look fear in the face.
 You must do the thing you think you cannot do.”- Eleanor Roosevelt.

 After her first marathon (TBRDM 2012), my sister Joy encouraged (or pushed?) me to sign up for TBRDM 2013.
 At first I couldn’t even think it was possible.
 There was no way I could run 42 kilometers without passing out.
 You see, I became sickly after the birth of my second son.
 I was very weak.
 I didn’t really think it was something serious until I was rushed to the ER.

 “But you’re healed!
 You can do it now.”
 Yes, I guess I had no more excuse.
 Soon I began to have that dream of becoming a marathoner.
 I wanted to be one.
 So on September 1, together with Jehan and Sam, I signed up to our first marathon: The Dream Marathon.

 Here’s how it unfolded:

 I was up at 11:45 P.M., and silently prepared for the race.
-Shirt, compression pants, socks, shoes, bib, cap, ipod, Gatorade, and GU gel.
+Shirt, compression pants, socks, shoes, bib, cap, ipod.
 After that I forced myself to eat something, but I can’t remember what it was and can’t remember tasting it!
 I was numb!

 My family had been incredible in giving me support throughout my training.
 I’d give my best in this run to honor all the love they gave me.
 I’d finish this race to testify that the Lord indeed is my healer, my strength, and my comfort.
 We said a prayer and we were off.